egordorichev/BurningKnight/npc_and_quests.md

  + If you buy him, he starts following you around, by flying in his box after you.
    He gets close to enemies and poisens em.

-# vampire
-* Bites you for half a heart and gives you some coins for that

 # boxy

 * Sells key and box/crate related stuff for keys, instead of coins